-The Group auditor's remuneration is borne by The X-Leisure Limited Partnership.
-The proportion of the remuneration which relates to the Company amounts to £1,700 (2017: £1,700).
-The auditor received no remuneration for non-audit services provided to the Company during the year (2017: £Nil).
+The Group auditor's remuneration is borne by Land Securities Properties Limited.
+The proportion of the remuneration which relates to the Company amounts to £2,800 (2018: £2,700).
+No non-audit services were provided to the Company during the year (2018: £Nii).